Trusted WordPress tutorials, when you need them most.

 For more tips about managing authors in WordPress, check out these guides:

 We hope this article helped you learn how to remove default author profile fields in WordPress.
-You may also want to look at our expert pick of the best free user management plugins for WordPress and our complete guide on WordPress SEO.
+You may also want to look at our expert pick of the best free user management plugins for WordPress and our ultimate guide on securely managing WordPress passwords.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.